Eligibility (ss 7, pt 2.11A Social Security Act 1991 (Cth))

 - continuously lived in Australia for 10 years on the special category visa.

 The activity test requirements are set out in section 601 of the SS Act.
-A person must show that they are actively seeking and willing to To promise to do or not do something, such as returning to court on a certain day, or to hand a document over to another party in a legal proceeding.
-An undertaking is enforceable by attachment or like an injunction. suitable paid work; and that they are complying with any directions from Centrelink or their job network provider to undertake paid work or training.
+A person must show that they are actively seeking and willing to undertake suitable paid work; and that they are complying with any directions from Centrelink or their job network provider to undertake paid work or training.

-- being over 55 and engaged in at least 30 hours a week of approved unpaid Done by your own free will.
-See also community treatment order (CTO). work, or a combination of such work and part-time paid employment;
+- being aged over 55 and engaged in at least 30 hours a week of approved unpaid voluntary work, or a combination of such work and part-time paid employment;

 - attending a training camp for the Armed Forces Reserve (or similar);